-Q5.
+Q4.
 Please select the community health statistics that your hospital uses in its community benefit efforts.

-✓ Median household income Race: percent white ✓ Percentage below federal poverty line (FPL) ✓ Race: percent black ✓ Percent uninsured ✓ Ethnicity: percent Hispanic or Latino ✓ Percent with public health insurance ✓ Life expectancy Percent with Medicaid ✓ Crude death rate ✓ Mean travel time to work Other Percent speaking language other than English at home
+✓ Median household income Race: percent White ✓ Percentage below federal poverty level (FPL) ✓ Race: percent Black ✓ Percent uninsured Ethnicity: percent Hispanic or Latino ✓ Percent with public health insurance ✓ Life expectancy ✓ Percent with Medicaid ✓ Crude death rate ✓ Mean travel time to work Other ✓ Percent speaking language other than English at home

-Q6.
+Q5.
 Please describe any other community health statistics that your hospital uses in its community benefit efforts.

 The 2020 Maryland Vital Statistics Report is used for birth and death data by race, along with life expectancy data, infant mortality data by race.
 The Maryland Department of Planning is also a source of population data for Charles County.
 The Maryland State Health Improvement Process data measures provide information on health disparities and hospitalization/ED visit rates by health condition such as diabetes and heart disease prevalence and mental health and substance use ED visit rates.
-Additionally, cancer incidence and mortality are available through the 2021 Cigarette Restitute Fund Program's Cancer in Maryland Report.
+Additionally, cancer incidence and mortality are available through the 2021 Cigarette Restitune Fund Program's Cancer in Maryland Report.
 The Maryland Behavioral Risk Factor Surveillance System is used to determine estimates for adult obesity and overweight.
-The Youth Risk Behavior Survey provides an obesity estimate for youth aged 13-18 years.
+The Youth Risk Behavior Survey provides an obesity estimate for youth aged.
+13-18 years.
 The Maryland Sexually Transmitted Infections Program at the Maryland Department of Health provides Chlamydia and gonorrhea rates for the county.
-The Maryland Peptagram of the Program of Stortage Ages are vigored on the HISA Maryland Physician Workforce Study provides information on physician shortages in Southern Maryland.
+The Maryland Physician Workforce Study provides information on physician shortages in Southern Maryland.
 Health Professional Shortage Areas are viewed on the HRSA website.
 Medicaid data is accessed through the e-health Medicaid database for Maryland.